trevorjamesmartin/Chuck_Norris/README.md

       GNOME Tweak Tool,

-      or by opening your browser to https://extensions.gnome.org/local/
+      or by opening your web browser to https://extensions.gnome.org/local/

+#

 once enabled,

 click on Chuck's face to reveal a throw-down menu.